-Once you set the intention of attending a yoga teacher training, most of us are faced with the seemingly unlimited availabilities and possibilities of trainings around the world.
+Once you set the intention of attending yoga teacher training, most of us are faced with the seemingly unlimited availabilities and possibilities of training around the world.
 This is probably confusing due to the broad variety of styles, lengths, timetables and approaches.

 Here are the top 10 questions to ask when choosing a yoga teacher training:

 - What style of yoga do you want to train in – hatha, vinyasa, yin, ashtanga etc?

 - Do you want to combine the training with anything else other than yoga?
 For example, many courses offer massage, myofascial release and other combinations?
 At Orion, we offer different programs such as our unique https://www.orionhealing.com/28-nights-renew-revitalize/

 - Do you meet the prerequisite requirements to attend the course?

 - Does the training include all food and drinks?
 Are there any extras you’d need to pay for?

 - Can you take a full month off work to do the one-month intensive course?